lee011/timetable-checker/readme.md

 ## How to update

-1. Download a new archive file, following the instruction of [How to install](#how-to-install).
+1. Download the updated archive file, following the instruction of [How to install](#how-to-install).
 2. Extract the archive to the **same** location that you have installed the extension before.
 If prompted, choose to replace all existing files.
 3. Go to the extension page of your browser (e.g. `chrome://extensions/`)
 4. Find `CityU Timetable Checker` in the extensions list, and click the refresh button.